dim13/gone/README.md

 --------

-_Gone_ performs automatic time accounting on EWMH capable Window Managers by looking at _NET_ACTVE_WINDOW and storing spent time on a particular window.
+_Gone_ performs automatic time accounting on EWMH capable Window Managers by looking at _NET_ACTIVE_WINDOW and storing spent time on a particular window.

 _Gone_ is aware of ScreenSaver and suspends accounting if ScreenSaver triggers.